Bob Casey Sr.: U.S. Senate politics

 With those assurances in hand, Governor Casey appointed Wofford to the Senate, and then vigorously supported him in Wofford's uphill fight to remain in the Senate against former Pennsylvania Governor and U.S. Attorney General Dick Thornburgh in the special election held that fall.
 Thanks in large part to Casey's fundraising prowess and Carville's political ability, Senator Wofford scored an upset victory over Thornburgh.
 However, Casey and Wofford came into conflict during the early Clinton administration, when Wofford refused a personal plea by Casey to support an amendment similar to a provision in Casey's Pennsylvania Abortion Control Act.
 Casey made it very clear that if Wofford opposed the amendment, the Governor would withhold his support in Wofford's next Senate election.
 Wofford supported the amendment, but still was defeated in the 1994 election by two-term conservative Congressman Rick Santorum.

 The footnote to this story came years after Governor Casey's death.
-By 2005, the Governor's son, Bob Casey, Jr., had served two terms as auditor general and had been elected state treasurer the year before, crushing his opponent with over 3.3 million votes.
+By 2005, the Governor's son, Bob Casey Jr., had served two terms as auditor general and had been elected state treasurer the year before, crushing his opponent with over 3.3 million votes.
 Despite the younger Casey's anti-abortion views, National Democrats, led by Chuck Schumer, heavily recruited him to run in the 2006 election against Santorum, by now the number-three Republican in the Senate.
 Casey went on to win a landslide victory over Santorum.

 Health issues

 In October 1987, Casey suffered a heart attack and underwent quadruple coronary artery bypass surgery.

 In 1991, during his second term, Casey was diagnosed with hereditary amyloidosis, an inherited condition characterized by the deposition of insoluble proteins in organs and tissues.
 Though rare, the disease had also claimed the lives of Pittsburgh Mayor Richard Caliguiri and Erie Mayor Louis Tullio in 1988 and 1990, respectively.
-To combat the disease, he underwent an extremely rare heart-liver transplant on the morning of June 14, 1993 at the University of Pittsburgh Medical Center.
-The announcement of Casey's disease was made just days before he underwent the transplant, and as a result many accused him of receiving preferential treatment with respect to donor waiting lists.
+To combat the disease, he underwent an extremely rare heart-liver transplant on the morning of June 14, 1993, at the University of Pittsburgh Medical Center.

 Before undergoing the operation, he transferred executive authority to Lieutenant Governor Mark Singel, marking the first time Pennsylvania was under the leadership of an acting governor.
 Casey resumed his duties on December 13, 1993, almost six months to the day after he underwent the operation.

 Following his operation, Casey strongly supported legislation that encouraged organ transplants by guaranteeing access to the families of potential organ donors by organ recovery organizations, providing drivers' license identification of potential donors, and establishing an organ donation trust fund from voluntary donations to promote the benefits of organ donation.
 The organ donation trust fund was named in his honor.